Filipanderssondev/Monitoring_of_virtual_machines/README.md

 curl http://localhost:9090
 ```

-#### Firewall configuration
+#### Node exporter firewall rules

 The applications we containerize use host-bound ports to relay traffic.
 These need to be permitted in the firewall before they can travel over the network.

 Add two new Proxmox firewall security-groups, *node-exporter-in* and *node-exporter-out*.
-Create a new rule for each port that is used.
-For example:
+Create a new rule:

 <pre>
 Direction: in